IBM/graph_space_gps/README.md

     --kappa 1.0 --sigma2 1.0 --nu 2.5
 ```
 where `KERNEL` is one of `{graph, projected}` and `MODE` is one of `{heat, matern}`

-## Illustrations
-Code used for generating illustrations can be found in `illustrations/`.
-Some additional packages might be necessary to download for these.